 1) Vascular Dementia

-Vascular dementia is caused by damage to the brain’s blood vessels and involves forgetfulness, memory loss, slurred speech, and difficulty walking.
+Damage to the brain’s blood vessels causes vascular dementia, resulting in forgetfulness, memory loss, slurred speech, and difficulty walking.

 2) Alzheimer’s Disease

-Alzheimer’s disease is the most common form of dementia and is characterized by severe memory loss and the inability to perform daily tasks such as dressing or bathing oneself.
-People with Alzheimer’s disease also experience anxiety, depression, mood swings, aggression or rage outbursts, delusions or hallucinations, compulsive behaviors such as hoarding objects or collecting useless items like old newspapers or junk mail, excessive daydreaming or wandering off on their own, extreme mood swings and irritability towards others.
+Alzheimer’s disease, the most common form of dementia, is characterized by severe memory loss and the inability to perform daily tasks.
+People with Alzheimer’s disease may experience anxiety, depression, mood swings, aggression, delusions, compulsive behaviors, excessive daydreaming or wandering, and irritability towards others.

 3) Lewy Body Dementia